 Youth Justice and Criminal Evidence Act 1999

-Youth Justice and Criminal Evidence Act 1999 section 53 (1) clearly states that at every stage in criminal proceedings all persons are (whatever their age) competent to give evidence.
-Nevertheless children under the age of fourteen are not allowed to give sworn evidence.
-On the contrary it is argued that children of any age can give evidence as competency depends on their understanding not their age.
+Under the Youth Justice and Criminal Evidence Act 1999, section 53 (1) clearly states that at every stage in criminal proceedings all individuals are (whatever their age) competent to give evidence.
+A child’s competency depends on their understanding and not their age.

 However, children under the age of 14 are not allowed to give sworn evidence – they will give their evidence unsworn.
 Where the child witness is above the age of 14, the court will decide whether they should take the oath and give sworn evidence.
 This depends on whether they understand the solemnity of a criminal trial and that taking an oath places a particular responsibility on them to tell the truth.

 Child witnesses under the age of 18 will automatically be eligible for special measures under section 16 of the 1999 Act.
 These special measures include providing for a video-recorded interview to be eligible as evidence-in-chief, and to provide evidence that is not given by video recording by means of live link.
 However, the child can choose to opt out of these special measures and give live evidence in court, but the court must agree to this.

 The video evidence will be automatically admissible in court – unless the court decides (on an application) that this would not be in the interest of the justice, or it would not maximise the quality of the child witness’s evidence.

 What about ‘Special Protection’?